cyril-giri/BitNBuild-25_Recursion/readme.md

 - Register/login as a client
 - Post a project with requirements and budget
 - Review bids from student freelancers
-- Accept a bid (escrow funds are held)
+- Accept a bid (escrow contract is deployed, funds are held on-chain)
 - Chat with freelancer, manage milestones and deliverables
-- Approve work and release payment
+- Approve work and release payment (on-chain)
 - Leave a review

 ### 2. **Freelancer Flow**